cypress-io/cypress/docs/source/guides/core-concepts/dealing-with-the-network.md

 # Waiting

-Whether or not you choose to stub responses, Cypress enables you to declaratively [`cy.wait()`](https://on.cypress.io/api/wait) for requests and their responses.
+Whether or not you choose to stub responses, Cypress enables you to declaratively {% url `cy.wait()` wait %} for requests and their responses.

 ```javascript
 cy.server()